slackapi/bolt-js/docs/_deployments/heroku.md

 Now that you've deployed a basic app, you can start exploring how to customize and monitor it.
 Here are some ideas of what to explore next:

 - Brush up on [how Heroku works](https://devcenter.heroku.com/articles/how-heroku-works) and understand the [limitations of a free Heroku app](https://devcenter.heroku.com/articles/free-dyno-hours).
-- Browse through [Bolt's Basic Concepts](https://slack.dev/bolt-js/concepts#basic) and [Heroku's Add-ons](https://elements.heroku.com/addons) to extend your app.
+- Extend your app with [Bolt's Basic Concepts](/bolt-js/concepts#basic) and [Heroku's Add-ons](https://elements.heroku.com/addons).
-- Learn about logging in [Bolt's Advanced Concepts](https://slack.dev/bolt-js/concepts#logging) and how to [view your log messages in Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#view-logs).
+- Learn about logging in [Bolt's Advanced Concepts](/bolt-js/concepts#logging) and how to [view log messages in Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#view-logs).
-- Get ready to primetime with [how to scale your Heroku app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#scale-the-app).
+- Get ready for primetime with [how to scale your Heroku app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#scale-the-app).

 [getting-started-guide]: /bolt-js/tutorial/getting-started
 [getting-started-with-heroku-app]: https://github.com/slackapi/bolt-js/tree/main/examples/getting-started-with-heroku